DATAGerry/DATAGerry/docs/source/admin_guide/framework.rst

     Figure 4: Definition of the object fields

-Fields are organized in "Sections".
+Fields are organized in “Sections” and "Reference Sections".
 To add a new section or field, choose an element from the left side box and move it to the center with drag and drop.
-At first, add a section (you find it under "Structure Controls"), after that, choose one or more fields.
+At first, add a 'section' or a 'reference section' (you find it under “Structure Controls”), after that, choose one or more fields.
 Each field or section has a name and label.
 A name will be created automatically and cannot be changed manually, while a label can be changed at any time.
 Depending on the field type, several options can be set.
 Currently we support the following field types:

 .. list-table:: Table 1: Supported field types